 Infinite Glassworks was founded by glassblowers Kate and Matthew Civiero in 2005 to showcase both individual and collaborative approaches to glassmaking.

 Kate is a graduate of the Glass Program at the Sheridan College School of Craft and Design.
 She has exhibited her work in galleries in Canada and the USA and is involved in several art collectives.
 Her glasswork can be found in private collections both nationally and internationally.

 Uniting design and function, Kate combines vibrant colours and fluid shapes in her signature handblown glassware.

 As a glassblower and a metalsmith, I am a designer and maker of handmade objects.
 I believe in giving objects significance through deliberate design and thoughtful creation.
 Motived by material curiosity, I combine contrasting mediums to inform texture, pattern, colour and structure.

 With a balance between careful consideration and inpulsive explorations, I give a voice to my craft through the language of my materials.

 ABOUT THE PROCESS

 It’s fun to own beautiful things, and there is significant value in owning an object designed and made by an artist.
 The look and the feel of handcrafted objects enhances our interaction with them.
-We design objects that emphasize functionality as well as aesthetics.
+I design objects that emphasize functionality as well as aesthetics.
 Connecting visually with a handmade object is important, but using it and interacting with it is paramount.
 Handmade pieces have a way of becoming intertwined in our lives; there is something inherently special about owning an original, human-made object.